 - Other applicants who do not fall within this priority group are welcome to apply and will be placed on a waiting list which will be opened up after 16th October 2021.

 About the trainers:

 Our trainers are all members of the Bangor University Centre for Mindfulness Research and Practice training team.
 All have been extensively trained in this approach and engage in a rigorous ongoing process of training and supervision.
 We use strict criteria when selecting teachers/trainers to work with us.
-The name of the specific trainer(s) for this event is at the top of this page.
-Just click on the trainer name to find out more about him/her.
+The names of the specific trainers for this event are at the top of this page - just click on the trainers' names to find out more about them, with Sud Ubayasiri assisting.